darkaico/my-cv/README.md

 ## Summary

-With over 16 years of rich experience in the software industry, I have had the privilege to wear multiple hats, ranging from a Backend Engineer to an Engineering Manager, across a spectrum of industries and companies of varied scales.
-My journey began with foundational software development and consultancy roles, which equipped me with a deep technical understanding and a problem-solving mindset.
-Over time, I transitioned into leadership roles where I spearheaded diverse teams, mentored budding engineers, and took charge of product-centric initiatives that profoundly impacted business outcomes.

-Having played pivotal roles at companies like Eventbrite and Typeform, I've consistently led product evolution by steering teams to integrate transformative features and setting forth architectural blueprints seamlessly.
-Now, as the Engineering Manager at Wallapop, I spearhead the Payments and Checkout Team, ensuring our flows deliver top-notch user experiences and are critical to the success of our payment and checkout processes.

-As I continue my journey, I am deeply committed to the Engineering Manager path, where my passion lies in harnessing the synergy of tech and people to drive impactful results.
-I aim to foster environments where innovation thrives and engineers are empowered to push boundaries.
+With nearly 20 years in software engineering, I've grown from Backend Engineer to Engineering Manager at top companies like Eventbrite, Typeform, and, more recently, Wallapop.
+My journey has involved solving complex problems, building strong technical skills, and leading teams to deliver impactful projects.
+As the Engineering Manager for Wallapop's Payments and Checkout team, I optimize user experiences and payment processes and foster an innovative environment where engineers thrive.
+I'm passionate about leveraging technology and collaboration to achieve meaningful results.]

 <br><br>

-## 👨‍💻 Technical Experience
+## Technical Experience

 ### **Engineering Manager** @ [Wallapop](https://www.linkedin.com/company/wallapop/) _(April 2023 - Present)_ <br>